 What date is used for a donation?
 Is it the date received?
 The date of the check?
 The date entered?
 There isn’t a right answer here–but selecting one definition and sticking with it will make for more accurate and clear communication.

-How do you define an ‘inactive’ donor record?
-Your organization may want to consider a donor record ‘inactive’ in a variety of situations including, but not limited to when a person is diseased or experiencing long-term health challenges.
+How do you define an 'inactive' donor record…?
+Your organization may want to consider a donor record ‘inactive’ in a variety of situations including, but not limited to when a person is deceased or experiencing long-term health challenges.
 Decide how to segregate these records when working with donor records for active stewardship and solicitation activities.

 What is the process for removing duplicate records?
 It’s very common for a donor database to have duplicate records at any given time.
 If donors can make donations from the organization's website, chances are, the system likely creates a new record for them each time they do that.
 How will you review the records and merge duplicates?
 And at what frequency?
 Each software system has a different method and flagging system.
 Some of them may run a sweep automatically, but typically they need a user to approve an action regarding found duplicates.